varunkarangula/starter-tasks/README.md

 -  Click this [link](https://www.wikihow.com/Create-an-Account-on-GitHub) and follow the steps to create a Github Account

--  'Fork' this repo and update your work for each of the following tasks.
+-  'Fork' this repo into a private repo of your own and update your work for each of the following tasks.
+-  Use one subdeirectory per task and include a README outlining your work.

+*Look into using Git purely from your terminal, it's quite eye opening for most beginners to open source*

 ## Task 1
 ### Install Linux